flxai/pyceau/README.md

 ### Stumbled upon
 The following rules have been randomly found by either a friend or myself.
-If they are marked to contain flicker they expose a risk of epilepsy which may be reduced using `-p`.
 Flicker of rules marked with + can be filtered, flicker of rules with - cannot.
 = works sometimes.
 Numbers indicate a preferred filter mode given `--flicker-mode`.